Andrea Ngombet is running for President of the Republic of Congo

-Dara was included the recent list of The EMpower Top 50 Ethnic Minority Future Leaders 2019 by Empower and Yahoo Finance.
+Dara was included on the recent list of The EMpower Top 50 Ethnic Minority Future Leaders 2019 by Empower and Yahoo Finance.
 The list celebrates inspirational people of colour who are not yet senior leaders in their organisation, but are making a significant contribution to ethnic minority inclusion at work.
-Empower and Yahoo Finance recognised the proactive role Dara has been playing in diversity outside of her day job, such as encouraging students from underrepresented backgrounds to seek and gain careers in professional services.
+Empower and Yahoo Finance recognised the proactive role Dara has been playing in diversity outside of her day job, such as encouraging students from underrepresented backgrounds to seek and gain careers in professional services

 Events & Caucuses